DistributedScience/Distributed-Fiji/README.md

 4. A spot fleet of EC2 instances

 All of them can be managed through the AWS Management Console.
 However, this code helps to get started quickly and run a job autonomously if all the configuration is correct.
-The code includes a fabric script that links all these components and prepares the infrastructure to run a distributed job.
+The code runs a script that links all these components and prepares the infrastructure to run a distributed job.
 When the job is completed, the code is also able to stop resources and clean up components.

 ## Running the code